JosipRadnik/console_guessing_game/README.md

-A more advanced app which implements a 'while loop'.
+A simple app which implements a 'while loop'.

 It doesn't have the ability to enter a word that is going to be guessed by others...